-Please note: Academic departments are holding receptions on Friday, May 16 and Saturday, May 17.
-For more information and a full listing, see the “Academic Departments and Programs Commencement Receptions” tab.
+Please note: Academic departments are holding receptions on Saturday, May 16.
+For more information, see the “Academic Departments & Programs Receptions” tab.

 Cutter/Ziskind, King/Scales, Chase/Duckett, Tyler, and Dawes